Context Engineering

 agent = Agently.create_agent()

-session = Session(agent=agent)
+session = agent.activated_session

-session.append_message({"role": "assistant", "content": "Understood"})
+agent.add_chat_history({"role": "assistant", "content": "Understood"})

-session.set_settings("session.resize.max_messages_text_length", 800)
+agent.set_settings("session.max_length", 800)

 session.resize()

-print(agent.input("Repeat my preference").start())7) Tools as context components
+print(agent.input("Repeat my preference").start())8) Tools as context components

 from agently import Agently